Total TimePrep: 1 hour Bake: 35 min. + standing

-- Place one sheet of phyllo dough on a work surface; brush with butter.
+- Place 1 sheet of phyllo dough on a work surface; brush with butter.
 Layer with 9 additional phyllo sheets, brushing each layer.
-(Keep remaining phyllo covered with plastic wrap and a damp towel to prevent it from drying out.)
-Cut phyllo stack crosswise in half; place one stack in each of two greased 8-in.-square baking dishes.
+(Keep remaining phyllo covered with a damp towel to prevent it from drying out.)
+Cut phyllo stack crosswise in half; place a stack in each of 2 greased 8-in. square baking dishes.

 - In each dish, layer 2 cups pasta mixture and 1 cup sauce.
 Repeat layers.
 Prepare a second stack of 10 phyllo sheets, brushing each with butter; cut in half and place a stack over each dish.

 - Bake, uncovered, 35-40 minutes or until golden brown.
 Let stand 15 minutes before cutting.

 Freeze option: Cool unbaked casseroles; cover and freeze.
 To use, partially thaw in refrigerator overnight.
 Remove from refrigerator 30 minutes before baking.
 Preheat oven to 350°.
 Bake casseroles as directed, increasing time to 60-70 minutes or until golden brown and a thermometer inserted in center reads 165°.